Matt-DESTROYER/CDN/JS/Test/README.md

 ]);
 ```
 In the above example a function is tested that simple adds/concatenates two numbers/strings.
 We test the function 7 times with the following parameters: `(1, 1)`, `(-1, -1)`, `(10, 10)`, `(-10, -10)`, `(100, 100)`, `(-100, -100)`, `(Infinity, -Infinity)`.
 The function we input does very little and so will likely take less than a millisecond to run on most tests, our output should look something like this: `[0, 0, 0, 0, 0, 0, 0]`.
+- `printStats`: Whether or not the statistics of the functions tests should be printed to the console.

 Available through NPM!
 (https://www.npmjs.com/package/deep-comparisons)